jmdada24/jmdada24/README.md

-# Hi everyone! 👋 I'm John Mhel Dalumpines
+# Hi everyone!
+I'm John Mhel Dalumpines 👋

+**`Computer Science Student`**
+An aspiring Web Developer and Data Scientist, driven to create something from scratch that could change the world.

 ## 🛠️ Tools & Languages